 Table 4 shows the crosstab between ICT training and the intensity uses of the computer for preparing mathematics teaching and learning, display relation between them.
 Through this data, the chi-square test show that there is significant correlation between the number of ICT training and the intensity of using computer for preparing mathematics learning.
-This imply that there is a significant correlation between the number of ICT training and the intensity of using computers for ICT training and the intensity of using computers for preparing mathematics learning.
+This imply that there is a significant correlation between the number of ICT training and the intensity of using computer for preparing mathematics learning.
 This imply that there is a significant correlation between the number of ICT training and the intensity of using computers at home for preparing mathematics learning.
 It concluded that the more often teachers followed ICT training, the more often teacher use a computer at home for preparing mathematics learning.